 How do you master an exit interview?

+From our point of view is one of the key HR processes in a company even when most companies don’t really implement it.
 You will only master an exit interview by practicing.
 Below you have some guidelines to create your own exit interview template with some exit interview questions.

 Of course, this is only a guideline, so feel free to adapt it to the needs of your company and make sure you leave some space to make free notes for each employee, as they will all have specific comments very differents one from the other.